Books

 Joyous New Year

 Season’s Greetings from Paul Shaw at Blue Pencil, Legacy of Letters and Paul Shaw / Letter Design.
 This card, set in Alejandro Paul’s Poem Script, is an outgrowth of The Roots of Type: Scripts, a book on digital script typefaces and their background that Abby Goldstein and I have been working on for several years.
 We expect it to be ready in 2012.
 Stay tuned for updates on its progress.
+Joyous New Year

 More praise for Helvetica and the New York City Subway System

 The current issue of Visible Language (45.3, pp. 261–263) contains a review of Helvetica and the New York City Subway System by the editor Sharon Helmer Poggenpohl.
 It is very laudatory and concludes on this positive note, “The book design facilitates taking different paths through the material, the visual examples tell their own story.
 Look carefully at the dates, when something was created and whether it lasted.
-The running narrative is staightforward, while the footnotes go into historical detail and the …
+The running narrative is staightforward, while the footnotes go into historical detail and …

 Continue reading